 Wordless Wednesday is a daily blogging prompt sponsered by Geneabloggers.
 Share:

-You might also like:Wordless Wednesday – Elsie Mae (Ebert) VarrieurWordless Wednesday: Why Didn’t People Write Names on Photos Back in the Day??[Almost] Wordless Wednesday: Missing my grandparents
+You might also like:Wordless Wednesday – Elsie Mae (Ebert) VarrieurWordless Wednesday: A headache in the making…[Almost] Wordless Wednesday: Missing my grandparents

 Collcutts have lived in and around Oxford for hundreds of years and are among the first names recorded in parish registers throughout the city in the early 1600s, when it became common practice for established churches to keep a written record of ecclesiastical events.